Biography

 She has performed at leading venues and festivals around the world, including the Salzburg Festival, Pacific Music Festival in Sapporo (Japan) and in Vienna’s Musikverein and Konzerthaus, Carnegie Hall’s Weill Recital Hall, the Purcell Room of Queen Elizabeth Hall and Milton Court in Barbican Centre and in Tokyo’s Bunka Kaikan.

-Her chamber music collaborations include numerous performances with members of the Vienna Philharmonic Orchestra, international artists, such as Andrew Marriner, Patrick Gallois, Philippe Pierlot and world- famous singers Ludovic Tézier, Krassimira Stoyanova and Matthias Goerne.
+Her chamber music collaborations include numerous performances with members of the Vienna Philharmonic Orchestra, international artists, such as Andrew Marriner, Patrick Gallois, Philippe Pierlot and world- famous singers Ludovic Tézier, Krassimira Stoyanova, Matthias Goerne and Boris Pinkhasovich.

-Maria Prinz recorded Haydn and Mozart piano concertos with the Sofia Symphony Orchestra, Brahms Sonatas with clarinetist Alfred Prinz, a Chandos CD “The 20th Century Concerto Grosso”with the Academy of Sankt Martin in the Fields under Sir Neville Marriner, Mozart Violin sonatas and Beethoven Variations Op.105 and Op.107 with flutist Patrick Gallois, Puccini-complete songs with Krassimira Stoyanova and „Russian songs“ with Margarita Gritskova for Naxos.
+Maria Prinz recorded Haydn and Mozart piano concertos with the Sofia Symphony Orchestra, Brahms Sonatas with clarinetist Alfred Prinz, a Chandos CD “The 20th Century Concerto Grosso”with the Academy of St Martin in the Fields under Sir Neville Marriner, a series of Naxos CDs with Mozart Violin sonatas and Beethoven Variations Op.105 and Op.107 with flutist Patrick Gallois, Puccini-complete songs with Krassimira Stoyanova, 3 albums (“Russian songs”, “Prokofiev:Songs and Romances” and “Shostakovich:Songs and Romances”) with Margarita Gritskova and an all Brahms CD with Vienna Philharmonic principal flutist Karl-Heinz Schütz.

 Maria Prinz was born in Sofia, Bulgaria into a musical family.
 Her father is the famous Bulgarian conductor and composer Konstantin Iliev.
 She studied at the Music University “Hanns Eisler” in Berlin with Rudolf Dunckel, in Vienna with Jörg Demus and in Paris with Yvonne Lefébure.

-In addition to her performing career, Ms. Prinz has taught at the University of Music and Performing Arts in Vienna since 1987.
+In addition to her performing career, Ms. Prinz has taught at the University of Music and Performing Arts in Vienna from 1987 until 2022.